 A data source is any tabular structure.
-You get to see data source values after you load a file or send a query to a service that returns results (for example, another Oracle Business Intelligence system or a database).
+You get to see data source values after you load a file or send a query to a service that returns results.

 A data source can contain any of the following:

 - Match columns - These contain values that are found in the match column of another source, which relates this source to the other (for example, Customer ID or Product ID).

 - Attribute columns - These contain text, dates, or numbers that are required individually and aren’t aggregated (for example, Year, Category Country, Type, or Name).

 - Measure columns - These contain values that should be aggregated (for example, Revenue or Miles driven).